RonMansolilli/pashi/notes.md

 **8 Jan**

 - Complete framework (as is - i.e. move on).
+Re-do on logo, built mini-logo, finished formatting landing page with skeleton framework and place holders.
+-